Ruislip Lido enhancement project

 Site security, signage and fencing

-Additional toilet cleaning and litter collections have been initiated since Easter and will continue during weekends, bank holidays and school summer holidays.
+Additional toilet cleaning and litter collections will again be initiated from Easter and will continue during weekends, bank holidays and school summer holidays.

-The proposals for the enhancement of the Ruislip Lido site will continue to respect and provide quiet natural space for wildlife to flourish.
+The enhancement of the Ruislip Lido site continues to respect and balance recreation with conservation by providing quiet natural areas for the local flora & Fauna to flourish